designstem/fachwerk/docs/tutorials/art.md

 ### The circle

-To draw a circle, the minimum amount of Fachwerk code is this:
+To draw a circle, this amount of Fachwerk code is needed:

 ```
 <f-scene>